SunboX/Editoo/README.md

 Editoo is my first try to implement a fully object oriented Wysiwyg Texteditor using Mootools 1.11

+_Update:_

+There's a new Richtexteditor for Mootools 1.2 called [MooEditable by cheeaun](http://cheeaun.github.com/mooeditable/).
+It is awesome!

 What it is
 ---